jromanowska/Genestat2022/DAY2/GWAS_introduction/gwas_introduction_inspection.md

     library(parallel) # A package to run tasks in parallel library(glue) # A package to glue variables in strings

+    library(curl) # A package to connect to urls

+    ## Using libcurl 7.68.0 with OpenSSL/1.1.1f

+    library(httr) # A package to run http queries

+    ##
+    ## Attaching package: 'httr'

+    ## The following object is masked from 'package:curl':
+    ##
+    ##     handle_reset

+    library(rjson) # A package to handle json files

+    library(LDlinkR) # A package to query LDlink library(phenoscanner) # A package to query phenoscanner  NOTE: phenoscanner needs to be installed from https://github.com/phenoscanner/phenoscanner

-    library(ggplot2) # A package to plot data
+    library(ggplot2) # A package to plot data library(scico) # A package of scientific color palettes library(RColorBrewer) # A package of color palettes

     library(conflicted) # A package to manage namespace conflicts